Why the Alcúdia Route Is a Hidden Gem

 • Cars accepted: Yes

-The fast ferry is more expensive than the overnight route to Palma, but the shorter journey time and daytime schedule make it worthwhile for many travellers.
+The Margarita Salas fast ferry is more expensive than the overnight route to Palma, but the shorter journey time and daytime schedule make it excellent value.
+Fares vary significantly by season — book early for the best deals.
 Here are typical 2026 fares:

 Foot Passengers